Network & remote access

 - Don’t expose

 8554(RTSP) or1984(go2rtc admin) to the internet under any circumstance.
-They have no auth.
+Neither has authentication by default.

 The reasonable middle path for “I want to check my cameras from my